Gimp Tutorial: Orton effect

 How to use Gimp to create the Orton Effect.
 In this tutorial we'll create a soften blur that creates a magical aura on photos with Gimp.

-Orton effect is an effect that gives something "magic" to the photos.
+In this Gimp tutorial we will recreate the Orton effect.
+It is an effect that gives something "magic" to the photos.
+It has been been used mainly in the 80's and has been named after Michael Orton, that is the first photographer that mainly used this technique.
+The original idea is to take two photos, one perfectly focused and another one blurred, but with modern softwares is easier to digitally blur the second shot.
 Everything gets a glowing aurea and a soft focus.
-With a few steps you will get the Orton effect with Gimp.
+With a few steps you will easily get the Orton effect with Gimp.
 This tutorial is specific for Gimp, but with a little bit of imagination you can adapt it to any other photo editing software.